 Robert W Traip Academy

-- Robert W Traip Academy's student population of 258 students has declined by 7% over five school years.
+Robert W Traip Academy's student population of 258 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|